Mesothelioma Support

 - Asbestos trust funds set up by those companies

-Hospice and End-of-Life Decisions
+Hospice and End-of-Life Support

 Hospice care is an important type of support for many patients nearing the end of life.
 Hospice offers emotional, spiritual, social, and medical support as a person enters the final stages of life.[3]